galic1987/FlexSource/README.md

 ##Is FlexSource fast?##
 Yes :) .
-Critical components (Data Parser) is written in C and uses xmllib2 to process HTML xPath queries.
+Critical components (Data Parser) are written in C and uses xmllib2 to process HTML xPath queries.
+Other pats of library use foundation framework.

 ###How is parsing conducted?###
 One thread per object.
 You can de/increase total number of threads configuration/SettingsHelper.m.